 Niagara Hall is named after the Brig Niagara, the ship that Commodore Perry was commanding to win the Battle of Lake Erie.
 The brig was launched on June 4, 1813, and was commanded by Captain Jesse D. Elliott.
 During the battle, Perry was forced to leave his original flagship, the Lawrence, and board the Niagara.
 Perry immediately put the Niagara at full sail and assaulted the British line.
 Within minutes, the British surrendered and the Battle of Lake Erie was over.
 The Niagara was stripped and sunk in Misery Bay in 1833.
 The Niagara was raised and rebuilt in 1912, and was again rebuilt in 1939 and 1990.
 Today, she sails Lake Erie, acting as an emissary for the city of Erie, with a crew of mostly volunteer sailors.

 Ohio Hall features two types of four-person suites for upperclass students (two double bedrooms or four single bedrooms).
-Each suite offers a semi-private bathroom with a vanity area and separate shower and toilet stalls.
+Available to first-year and returning students participating in Honors Housing, each suite offers a semi-private bathroom with a vanity area and separate shower and toilet stalls.
 Ohio Hall accommodates 263 students.

 Ohio Hall was named after the one-gun schooner, Ohio, commanded by Sailing Master Daniel Dobbins.